sulu/sulu-docs/reference/content-types/snippet_selection.rst

       - If this parameter is true or a specified area and enabled in config the content-type will load the snippet which can be specified by the content-manager in the webspace settings.
+    * - loadExcerpt
+      - boolean
+      - If this parameter is set to true, then the taxonomies information for this snippet is loaded in a "taxonomies" property

 .. note::